shah-a/few2.5-04-visualizing-titanic-data/README.md

 ## Submission

-Submit your work on [GradeScope](https://www.gradescope.com/courses/218919)
+Submit your work on GradeScope.com.

 ## What to make?

-Your project should be a web pages that displays the information graphically.
-Get creative, don't worry about what it looks like.
+Your project should be a web page that displays the Titanic data graphically.
+Get creative!

 Your page should try and answer as many of these questions as possible.
 You can get creative.
 The images can be abstract.
 Have fun with the numbers!